 Quarries in all stages of operation and abandonment occur throughout the White Peak.
 Bryologically, they are most interesting when disused but not overgrown.
 Bare soil on rock ledges and on quarry floors sometimes support distinctive communities.
 Earthy ledges are the usual habitat in the county for Aloina aloides.
 Bare calcareous ground occasionally produces Mesoptychia badensis (Leiocolea badensis) and very rarely Oleolophozia perssonii (Lophozia perssonii).
-Distichium inclinatum occurs in the vicinity of Topley Pike Quarry, and Marchantia quadrata (Preissia quadrata) has colonised old damp quarry faces in a few places.
+Distichium inclinatum occurs at several sites in the Buxton area, and Marchantia quadrata (Preissia quadrata) has colonised old damp quarry faces in a few places.

 The Magnesian Limestone